HIPAA Dental Compliance: What You Should Know

 In general, it can be useful for all dental practices to assume that HIPAA applies to them and take proper security measures.
 However, the truth is that a small sliver of dental practices may not be covered by HIPAA.
 They only count as covered entities if they electronically transmit information that the HHS has released specific standards for.
 This includes most patient data used to coordinate with insurance companies and submit claims, including patient eligibility, claims status, enrollment, etc, if it is shared electronically.
 If a dental office shares information in this way, they classify as a covered entity and must adhere to all HIPAA standards; not just the ones applying to communication with insurance providers.

-What Is A Business Associate?
+What Is a Business Associate?

 A business associate according to HIPAA is any person or entity that performs certain functions that involves the use or disclosure of PHI on behalf of a covered entity.

-What Is A Business Associate Agreement?
+What Is a Business Associate Agreement?

 HIPAA requires covered entities to work with persons or organizations who assure protection of PHI.
 A Business Associate Agreement is a document provided by the business associate to the covered entity stating HIPAA compliance and assurance of correct handling of PHI.

-Do Business Associate Subcontractors Need To Sign A BAA?
+Do Business Associate Subcontractors Need to Sign a BAA?

 A business associate subcontractor is a person or organization that works on behalf of a business associate and comes in contact with PHI.
 All business associate subcontractors must provide the covered entity with a signed BAA.

-What Is The Difference Between Hippa And HIPAA?
+What Is the Difference Between Hippa and HIPAA?

 It’s most likely a typo.

-How Long Do HIPAA Dental Related Files Need To Be Saved?
+How Long Do HIPAA Dental Related Files Need to Be Saved?

 Under HIPAA rules and regulations covered entities must keep files for a minimum of 6 years from the date of creation or the last effective date whichever comes later.

-How Should A Dental Practice Destroy Patient Records?
+How Should a Dental Practice Destroy Patient Records?

 HIPAA states that there are only two ways to dispose of PHI: shredding or incinerating.
 It’s essential that records are not disposed of in dumpsters or facilities that are accessible to the public.
 In the case of digital records, the HHS recommends three methods to safely dispose of patient records: clearing (i.e. overwriting media), purging (i.e. exposing hardware to a strong magnetic field), or destroying the hardware itself.